-Use Bankrate’s calculator to see how much you’d save by paying off your conventional car loan early.
+Use this auto loan payment calculator to see how much you’d save by paying off your conventional car loan early.